Language Generation with Replay: A Learning-Theoretic View of Model Collapse: Discussion and Open Questions

 \section{Discussion and Open Questions}

-We studied when replay makes generation harder.
-We found that the answer to this question depends on the specific notion of generation, with qualitatively different outcomes across settings.
-Nonetheless, our results are driven by a common set of intuitions, centered around two key ideas.

-First, \cref{alg:computable-wp} treats potentially replayed instances as misleading and discard them.
+This work asks when replay makes generation harder.
+The answer turns out to depend on the specific notion of generation and on the complexity of the hypothesis class, with qualitatively different outcomes across settings.
+Nonetheless, our positive results are driven by a common set of intuitions, centered around two key ideas: \begin{itemize} \item \textit{Data cleaning and watermarking.} \Cref{alg:computable-wp} treats potentially replayed instances as misleading and discards them.
 By considering a deterministic generator---as is standard in much of the language generation literature---we implicitly assume access to the information needed to identify such instances.
 From a practical standpoint, this motivates data provenance measures, watermarking, as well as the curation of clean training datasets~\citep{kirchenbauer2023watermark,kirchenbauer2023reliability,sadasivan2023can,mitchell2023detectgpt,dathathri2024scalable,tang2024science,wu2025survey}.
 However, reliable and scalable filtering is nontrivial in practice.
-This raises the question of whether structural properties of the hypothesis class could be leveraged to avoid explicit filtering altogether.

-Second, our algorithms impose strict constraints on the generator's output: \Cref{alg:uniform_to_uniform_replay} has a preliminary burn-in phase during which it only outputs a dummy element; \Cref{alg:computable-wp} avoids outputting a set of crucial elements dubbed ``witnesses'' to ensure that, once such instances are shown as examples, their trustworthiness is guaranteed and they need not be discarded.
+This raises the question of whether structural properties of the hypothesis class could be leveraged to avoid explicit filtering altogether. \item \textit{Output filtering.} Our algorithms impose strict constraints on the generator's output: \Cref{alg:uniform_to_uniform_replay} has a preliminary burn-in phase during which it only outputs a dummy element; \Cref{alg:computable-wp} avoids outputting a set of crucial elements dubbed ``witnesses'' to ensure that, once such instances are shown as examples, their trustworthiness is guaranteed and they need not be discarded.
 However, these constraints may be at odds with the requirement that LLM outputs remain diverse, a property often referred to as \emph{breadth} in the language generation literature \citep{kleinberg2024language}.
-Therefore, a natural next step is to examine how replay affects not only the feasibility of generation, as studied in this work, but also the ability to generate with breadth.
+Therefore, a natural next step is to examine how replay affects not only the feasibility of generation, as studied in this work, but also the ability to generate with breadth.\looseness=-1 \end{itemize} Taken together, our positive results provide a theoretical lens on why such strategies, involving both input and output filtering, can be effective at mitigating model collapse.
+The separations, on the other hand, identify worst-case regimes in which these strategies may be insufficient.